Contributing#

 Deploying#

-A reminder for the maintainers on how to deploy.
+A reminder for maintainers on how to deploy.
 Make sure all your changes are committed (including an entry in history.md).
 Then just create a release in the GitHub workflow.
 GHA will then deploy to PyPI if tests pass.